What Is Open Badge Factory?

 - “What resources are needed to develop the badge?”

-- “Who is responsible of the graphic design?”
+- “Who is responsible for the graphic design?”

 - “What are the target groups that could be rewarded with this badge?”